 I’m not sure if I have such a powerful ability to distinguish between colors, however.
-And I thought that tetrachromacy—the condition of possessing four independent channels for conveying color information, or possessing four types of cone cells in the eye—only manifests in women.Richer color experience in observers with multiple photopigment opsin genesTetrachromats Research from 2010 indicates that as much as 12% of women may have tetrachromatic vision.The dimensionality of color vision in carriers of anomalous trichromacy
+And I thought that tetrachromacy—the condition of possessing four types of cone cells in the eye, or possessing four independent channels for conveying color information—only manifests in women.Richer color experience in observers with multiple photopigment opsin genesTetrachromats Research from 2010 indicates that as much as 12% of women may have tetrachromatic vision.The dimensionality of color vision in carriers of anomalous trichromacy

 But there are also some more general sex differences.
-Two related studies from 2012 lead by psychology professor Israel Abramov indicate that males have greater sensitivity for fine detail and for rapidly moving stimuli,Sex & vision I: Spatio-temporal resolution whereas females are better at discriminating colors.Sex and vision II: color appearance of monochromatic lights So maybe Natalie and her assistant got it right after all?
+Two related studies from 2012 lead by psychology professor Israel Abramov indicate that males have greater sensitivity for rapidly moving stimuli and for fine detail,Sex & vision I: Spatio-temporal resolution whereas females are better at discriminating colors.Sex and vision II: color appearance of monochromatic lights So maybe Natalie and her assistant got it right after all?

 We went back to the store to get paint for the bathroom, and I asked the paint technician what colors Streetwise consists of.
 She told us it contains blue and amber.